openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 }
 ```

-Function: The parent interface for all SQL data types.
+Function: Parent class of all SQL data types.

 > **Note:**
 >
-> This interface will be deprecated in future versions.
+> Will be deprecated in future versions.

 To extend user-defined types, inherit from [SqlDbType <sup>(deprecated)</sup>](database_sql_package_interfaces.md#interface-sqldbtype-deprecated) or [SqlNullableDbType <sup>(deprecated)</sup>](database_sql_package_interfaces.md#interface-sqlnullabledbtype-deprecated).

-> **Description:**
+> **Explanation:**
 >
-> All implementations of the [SqlDbType <sup>(deprecated)</sup>](database_sql_package_interfaces.md#interface-sqldbtype-deprecated) interface must have a public `value` property.
-Each SQL data type implementation class must meet the following conditions:
+> All implementation types of [SqlDbType <sup>(deprecated)</sup>](database_sql_package_interfaces.md#interface-sqldbtype-deprecated) interface must have a public `value` property.
+Each SQL data type implementation class must satisfy:
 >
-> - A constructor with a single parameter of type `T` (where `T` is a type supported by the Cangjie language).
+> - A constructor with single parameter of type `T` (`T` being a type supported by Cangjie language).
-> - A `public` `value` property whose type matches the parameter type used above, holding the corresponding Cangjie type value.
+> - A `public` `value` property whose type must match the parameter type used above, with its value being the corresponding Cangjie type value.
 > - If the data type allows `null` values, inherit [SqlNullableDbType <sup>(deprecated)</sup>](database_sql_package_interfaces.md#interface-sqlnullabledbtype-deprecated).
 For `null` values, the `value` field should be [Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<T>.None.

 ### prop name